fbredeme/ardupilot_wiki/copter/source/docs/systemid-mode-operation.rst

 This mathmatical model is known as plant model in control literature.
 The frequency sweep inputs 10-12 are used for the identification, since they provide a direct input to the regarded system.
 These inputs are less modified by the controllers when compared to the other chirp inputs.
+It is important that the input control signal of the plant is persistently exciting, which means that the chirp is not cancelled out by the controller.
-The magnitude of the chirp signal must be choosen to be bigger than the output magnitude of the rate controllers.
+The magnitude of the chirp signal must be choosen accordingly.
 This ensures that the waveforms at the inputs of the plant model are mostly chirp-like.
 With the default controller parameters, which are quite low, the magniture of the rate controller outputs are relatively low.